-In the mesmerizing country of South Africa lies a beautiful region known as Garden Route.
-The 300-kilometer stretch of coastline on the Southwest tip in South Africa is popular for road trips.
-This interesting coastline gets its name from the Garden Route National Park that covers luscious vegetation, lagoons, mountains, lakes forests, and sandy beaches.
+In the mesmerising country of South Africa lies a beautiful region known as the Garden Route.
+The 300-kilometer stretch of coastline on the Southwest tip of South Africa is popular for road trips.
+This interesting coastline gets its name from the Garden Route National Park, which covers luscious vegetation, lagoons, mountains, lakes, forests, and sandy beaches.

-The Garden route has family-friendly beaches and makes up for a fun road trip.
+The Garden Route has family-friendly beaches and makes for a fun road trip.
 On the other hand, hikers and outdoor enthusiasts can also enjoy the endless opportunities the route offers.

 Here are some reasons to visit Garden Route:

 The Garden Route is a huge and lavish kind of garden filled with ecologically diverse flora and fauna.
 The forest appears strikingly beautiful, while the aquamarine waters of the beach glimmer under the sun.